sergeyprokhorenko/6NF_DSL/README.md

 ### Create Reference
-Use Reference with caution because it is not temporal.
+Use a Reference with caution because it is not temporal.
 It is safer to use Entity and Simple Attribute.

 ```sql